ubuntu/ubuntu-project-docs/docs/reference/exception-CurtinUpdates.rst

 -proposed.
 A successful run will be required before the proposed Curtin can be let into -updates.

-For each specific release, MAAS c-i will have a job that tests installation of MAAS and Curtin from -proposed of that release.
+For each LTS release, MAAS c-i will have a job that tests installation of MAAS and Curtin from -proposed of that release.
 As example, there will be a job named 'maas-xenial-proposed' that will be run with MAAS and Curtin installed from Xenial with the proposed pocket enabled.

 MAAS team c-i is publicly available at http://162.213.35.104:8080/ and the SRU document will be kept up to date with that link should it